AdamGordonNY/left-of-right/SETUP.md

 ### Database Connection Issues

-If you can't connect to Supabase:
+If you can't connect to the database:
-- Check that your Supabase URL and keys are correct in `.env`
+- Check that your `DIRECT_URL` is correct in `.env`
 - Verify your Supabase project is active
-- Check Row Level Security (RLS) policies are enabled
+- Run `npx prisma db push` to ensure tables are created
+- Check Prisma client is generated with `npx prisma generate`

 ### Admin Access Not Working